 The more I think about it, the more I consider a nighttime date to have a few too many drawbacks.
 First, it's easy to think about all day (especially if it's the first date).
 Secondly, choices are limited if one extends past the original plan.
 And lastly, tiredness can settle in far too quickly after sundown.
-Sure, we all think that a date has to happen at night, but what if we all decided to date during the day instead?

 Go to a local bookstore: There's something casual yet intimate about perusing the shelves of your favorite independent bookstore.
 You and your date can share what you like about your favorite titles or authors and even pick up something to read together.